-The Spanish pre-WW2 medal is illustrated on the left side.
+The Spanish post-WW2 medal is illustrated on the left side.
 The design features shown in the

-obverse and reverse are quite different compared to the post-war award posted on the right
+obverse and reverse are quite different compared to the pre-war made award posted on the right

 However, these post-war medals are not considered reproductions as the Spanish

 Government officially sanctioned them.
-This award was issued in a box with the
+The pre-war award was issued in a box with the

 inscription "MEDALLA DE TROPA-DONATIVO DEL MINISTERIO DEL EJERCITO"